thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

   <footer><cite title="Rube Boy">Rube Boy</cite></footer>
 </blockquote>

 The old saw discounts the possibility of external change.
 Not all change comes from within.
+I guess my coworker might **think** I was insane because the change that might happen is not apparent.
+The `retry` code is not *as* self-documenting as the simple `rescue` version.

 ### Further reading